Learn how to move QuickBooks Desktop to another computer.

 What to do next

-Since the tool doesn’t copy some information, you might need to take a few more steps to get up and running on the new computer.
+Since the tool doesn’t copy some info, you might need to take a few more steps to get up and running on the new computer.

 Depending on what you have on the old computer, you might need to: